MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 To export data from your source system and import it into Viva Insights on a set frequency, you’ll need to create a custom app.
 Your app can take any form—for example, a PowerShell script—but it needs to do two things:

-1. Export your source data as a zip folder at the frequency you pick, and store that folder in your C:/ drive or OneDrive.
+1. Export your source data as a zipped folder at the frequency you pick, and store that folder in your local files.
 1. Automatically run the DescriptiveDataUploadApp we created on the console.
 The DescriptiveDataUploadApp then brings your locally stored data into Viva Insights.

 :::image type="complex" source="../images/admin-custom-app-flow.png" alt-text="Screenshot that shows a diagram of the flow of information from source system to Viva Insights."lightbox="../images/admin-custom-app-flow-expanded1.png":::
    Flow diagram of the data-import process.
 The first step shows a data icon labeled, "Source system" with a downward arrow leading to a PowerShell/command icon labeled, "Your custom app."
 Next to the arrow, there's a clock indicating automated refresh based on frequency.
 A downward arrow leads from the "Your custom app" icon to a folder icon labeled, "Local folder."
 A horizontal arrow leads to the right from the folder icon to an app icon in the center of the diagram labeled, "DescriptiveDataUploadApp."
 From the app icon, a horizontal arrow leads to the right to the Viva Insights icon, labeled, "Viva Insights."
 :::image-end:::

-##### Export and store the zip folder
+##### Export and store the zipped folder

-At the frequency you decide (once a month, once a week, etc.) have your custom app export organizational data from your source system as a zip folder and store it in your files.
-Base this zip folder on the zip folder we provide on GitHub.
+At the frequency you decide (once a month, once a week, etc.) have your custom app export organizational data from your source system as a zipped folder and store it in your files.
+Base this zipped folder on the zipped folder we provide on GitHub.
 (Select [this link](https://go.microsoft.com/fwlink/?linkid=2230444) to download the folder.)
-Your zip folder needs to contain a data.csv file and a metadata.json file.
+Your zipped folder needs to contain a data.csv file and a metadata.json file.

 Here are a few more details about these files and what they need to contain: